open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 >**Linux:**

-1. [Download](https://github.com/open-simulation-platform/cse-server-go/releases) the CSE demo application.
+1. [Download](https://github.com/open-simulation-platform/cosim-demo-app/releases) the cosim demo application.
-2. Extract archive: tar -xzvf cse-server-go-vX.Y.Z.tar.gz
+2. Extract archive: tar -xzvf cosim-demo-app-vX.Y.Z.tar.gz
-3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for CSE (dp-ship is one of the examples included).
+3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for cosim (dp-ship is one of the examples included).
 4. Extract the demo configuration
 5. Run startup script: run-linux
 6. The application should open in your web browser at url http://localhost:8000.